-Bill O'Reilly set to appear on Fox News for first time since his ouster
+Bill O'Reilly appears on Fox News for first time since his ouster

 "That's how it works at the boy's club," Wendy Walsh, who accused O'Reilly of sexual harassment, told CNN on Tuesday.
 "That's how it works."

-Inside Fox News, some employees also raised eyebrows.
+Inside Fox News, some employees also raised eyebrows about the interview before it occurred.

 "I question how serious Fox News considers the offenses for which he was fired if they are now giving him a platform to sell his book," a senior Fox News employee told CNN.
 "Talk about mixed messages."